Hermitian and non-Hermitian topology in active matter: Active matter

 \subsubsection{Other systems}

 To study the dynamics of active matter, many studies have also utilized physical setups using non-biological active particles or agents.
 One straightforward way to realize active matter is using robots \cite{Bayindir2016,Fruchart2021}.
 Although the dynamics and interactions can be directly programmed in robots, there is often the problem of preparing them in macroscopic numbers since sophisticated robots tend to be expensive.
+However, they are still useful to examine topological physics as discussed in Sec.~\ref{sec:5c1}, because topological phenomena tend to be robust against the finite-size effect and seen in a small system.

 Another common approach to realizing active matter involves the use of artificial, non-biological particles driven by external fields.
 This approach offers a controlled and scalable platform for studying large-scale active matter behavior, making it a valuable tool for investigating the fundamental principles governing these systems.
 These particles can be broadly categorized into those that are driven by electric fields, heat, mechanical vibrations, as well as chemical reactions.